 Allow the purpose and meaning of the organization to govern and focus on helping your team thrive, explore ideas, and create connections that will lead to revolutionary experience design.

 When organizations begin worrying about protecting and maintaining their past is when experience really begins to suffer.
 New bureaucracy is introduced and creativity is squelched.
+Let your past teach you, but not govern your future.
 This does not mean you don’t have guidelines, even strict ones, within many of your systems.
 It means that you allow teams to really connect with and add to the purpose and mission of the organization.
 You are open to ideas and thoughts and can lead, not simply dictate.
 Celebrity leaders and idea dictators tend to BE part of the experience themselves which often means when they leave, the organization and its experience will inevitably suffer.
 Becoming a TXD leader ensures the continuity of the experience throughout the organization.

 This short eBook introduces 3 critical points to build a powerful business by intention that delivers game-changing differences.